bmp-43/Certification-Program/README.md

 ---

 ## ⚖️ License
-All rights reserved © Aegis Martin.
+Copyright © 2025 Aegis Martin.
+All rights reserved.
+Content may not be copied, modified, or redistributed without explicit permission.
-Certificates are valid only through official verification at aegismartin.com.
+Certificates are only valid through verification at [aegismartin.com](https://aegismartin.com/certificates)